Jee-King/TSAN/README.md

 pytorch code for papar 'A Two-Stage Attentive Network for Single Image Super-Resolution'.

-The code is built on EDSR (PyTorch) and tested on Ubuntu 16.04 environment (Python3.6, PyTorch > 0.4.0) with Titan X/1080Ti/Xp GPUs.
+The code is built on [EDSR (PyTorch)](https://github.com/sanghyun-son/EDSR-PyTorch) and tested on Ubuntu 16.04 environment with Titan 1080Ti/Xp GPUs.

 ## **Contents**
 1. Introduction